jundalisay/superblist/content/en/research/musashi/five-rings/book-2.md

 ### To Stab at the Face

 This means stabbing at his face, following the line of the blades with the point of your long sword.
 If you are intent on stabbing at his face, his face and body will become rideable.
 When the enemy becomes as if rideable, there are various opportunities for winning.

 You must concentrate on this.
 When fighting and the enemy's body becomes as if rideable, you can win quickly, so you ought not to forget to stab at the face.
 You must pursue the value of this technique through training.

 ### To Stab at the Heart

 To stab at the heart means, when fighting and there are obstructions above, or to the sides, and whenever it is difficult to cut, to thrust at the enemy.

 You must stab the enemy's breast without letting the point of your long sword waver, showing the enemy the ridge of the blade square-on, and with the spirit of deflecting his long sword.

 The spirit of this principle is often useful when we become tired or for some reason our long sword will not cut.
 You must understand the application of this method.

 ### To Scold "Tut-TUT!"

 "Scold" means that, when the enemy tries to counter-cut as you attack, you counter-cut again from below as if thrusting at him, trying to hold him down.

 With very quick timing you cut, scolding the enemy.
 Thrust up, "Tut!", and cut "TUT!"
 This timing is encountered time and time again in exchange of blows.

 The way to scold Tut-TUT is to time the cut simultaneously with raising your long sword as if to thrust the enemy.

 You must learn this through repetitive practice.

 ### The Smacking Parry

-This is when you clash swords with the enemy, you meet his attacking cut on your long sword with a tee-dum, tee- dum rhythm, smacking his sword and cutting him.
-The spirit of the smacking parry is not parrying, or smacking strongly, but smacking the enemy's long sword in accordance with his attacking cut, primarily in- tent on quickly cutting him.
+This is when you clash swords with the enemy, you meet his attacking cut on your long sword with a tee-dum, tee-dum rhythm, smacking his sword and cutting him.

+The spirit of the smacking parry is not parrying, or smacking strongly, but smacking the enemy's long sword in accordance with his attacking cut, primarily intent on quickly cutting him.

 If you understand the timing of smacking, however hard your long swords clash together, your swordpoint will not be knocked back even a little.
 You must research sufficiently to realize this.

 ### One versus Many